 The key was to ensure that the gear worked and the operators knew their job before the first animal was killed.
 It was just not good enough to wait until stuns looked wrong before anything was done.
 Neither was it acceptable to stun a few animals to see if gear worked.
 We had to be confident everything was good to go before the first animal arrived.

 We can and should apply the same sentiments to our farming systems.
 We do get the milking machines tested, crowd up the races and clean and disinfect the calf pens.
 However, there is way too much risk accepted in feeding systems.
 One size fits all supplementation programmes and often unnecessary anionic salt supplements force cows to operate at the edge of their physiological ability to cope.
 Cows go down, mastitis and empty rates go up and cows die.
 Does guessing and trying something else next year constitute good welfare if the outcome is likely to be more death and disease?

->

-> A Mineral Systems nutrition analysis and measurement of the herd energy profile reveals a lot about the risks the herd is subject to.
+A DietDecoder nutrition analysis and measurement of the herd energy profile as part of the ReproRight analysis reveals a lot about the risks the herd is subject to.
 A diverse range of farm systems are then necessarily questioned; diet construction, feed management and pasture quality, sward composition, fertiliser and effluent nutrient use, shelter systems and young stock performance.

->

-> Reframing production diseases in terms of animal welfare forces an upfront examination of the farm system with risks to animal health and production identified and corrective actions applied.
+Reframing production diseases in terms of animal welfare forces an upfront examination of the farm system with risks to animal health and production identified and corrective actions applied.
 The outcomes are transparent, can predict animal health outcomes and inform ongoing management decisions which builds better animal health and performance.